rancher/rke2/docs/known_issues.md

 # Known Issues and Limitations

-This section contains advanced information describing the different ways you can run and manage RKE2.
+This section contains current known issues and limitations with rke2.
+If you come across issues with rke2 not documented here, please open a new issue [here](https://github.com/rancher/rke2/issues).

 ## Firewalld conflicts with default networking

 Firewalld conflicts with RKE2's default Canal (Calico + Flannel) networking stack.
 To avoid unexpected behavior, firewalld should be disabled on systems running RKE2.

 ## Control Groups V2